IFAKA/unwavering-focus/DESIGN_AUDIT.md

 - "+X more" indicators for longer lists

 ### ✅ **Actions Section**
-- One primary action
+- One primary action (Search All when applicable)
-- Two secondary actions
+- One secondary action (Focus Page)
 - Consistent button styling

 ### ✅ **Status Indicators**
-- Bottom status dots
+- Save status in header
 - Minimal, glanceable design
 - Tooltips for feature status